 Casual drinkers of Benifuuki enjoy it for the allergy-numbing effects it provides, as well as the metabolic regulation.
 Drinkers will enjoy clearer skin, better digestion, and increased energy by incorporating Benifuuki into their diets regularly.

 Benifuuki has many beneficial effects in terms of health.
-However, as with all powerful medical solutions, drinkers should be sure to take a few precautions.
+But as with all powerful medical solutions, drinkers should be sure to take a few precautions.

-As briefly mentioned earlier, waiting too long to drink Benifuuki after it has been brewed can be dangerous.
-This is because chlorophyll can build up over time, raising the tea’s toxicity to potentially dangerous levels if it has sat out too long or the tea’s leaves have remained within the tea after it has been prepared.
+As briefly mentioned earlier, waiting too long to drink Benifuuki after it's brewed can be dangerous.
+This is because chlorophyll can build up over time.
+This raises the tea’s toxicity to potentially dangerous levels if it sits out too long or the tea’s leaves have remained within the tea after it has been prepared.

-An important aspect of Benifuuki is that it is brewed with both the leaves and flowers, but brewers should not forget to remove the toxic leaves.
+An important aspect of Benifuuki is that it's brewed with both the leaves and flowers.
+But brewers can't forget to remove the toxic leaves before consuming it!

-Additional Benifuuki-related nausea is easily circumvented by making sure to drink the tea soon after it has been brewed.
+Additional Benifuuki-related nausea is easily circumvented by drinking the tea right after it's brewed.

-Ensure you are not drinking Benifuuki on an empty stomach, and follow it up with large amounts of water in order to minimize any potential liver damage from the powerful catechins.
+So, in summary, ensure you're not drinking Benifuuki on an empty stomach and follow it up with large amounts of water to minimize any potential liver damage from the powerful catechins.